qmk/qmk_firmware/docs/feature_layouts.md

 ## Directory Structure
 The `layouts/` directory acts as the parent directory for this feature.
 The `layouts/default/` and `layouts/community/` sub-directories are two examples of Community Layout "repositories":
-- `default/` contains all information regarding each Community Layout, which includes a default keymap named `default_<community_layout>`, and is used for reference.
+- `default/` contains reference information regarding each Community Layout, which includes a default keymap for testing Community Layout support.
-- `community/` is where local (GitHub Repository) keymaps and community/user shared keymaps (e.g. Miryoku) for each Community Layout are located.
+- `community/` is typically used for storing local (to GitHub Repository) keymaps and community/user shared keymaps (e.g. Miryoku) for each respective Community Layout.

 QMK searches through all sub-directories in `layouts/`, so it's possible to have multiple repositories.

-To assist explanation, terms encapsulated in angled brackets are used throughout this page.
+To assist explanation of concepts, terms encapsulated in angled brackets are used.
 ```
 layouts/
 ├── default/